SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Spectrum and Graph Generation

 The generator proceeds to refine $\bU_{k}^{(0)}$ by repeatedly multiplying it with left and right orthogonal matrices:

-As described in \eqref{eq:linear-transoform-rotation} this transformation ensures that the matrix stays on the Stiefel manifold.
+As described in \eqref{eq:linear-transoform-rotation} this transformation ensures that the matrix stays on the Stiefel manifold, meaning that it is a valid eigenvector matrix with orthogonal unit-length column vectors.
 The left refinement matrix is constructed by processing inputs with a PointNetST layer \citep{segol2019universal} and projecting the result onto $\SO{n}$ by constructing a skew-symmetric matrix and finally using the matrix exponential: